Serving ON including the Greater Toronto area

 Your foundation was not the original problem, the soil was.
 So when you're done building that brand new foundation, you can count on the soil to press just as hard on the new walls.
 This will cause them to be damaged -- just like it did to the ones that preceded them.

-If you're going to invest money in repairing your foundation, choose the solution that is not disruptive and will be warranted for 25 years.
+If you're going to invest money in repairing your foundation, choose the solution that is not disruptive and will be warrantied for 25 years.

 Looking For Foundation Wall Repair Experts In Ontario?

-At Clarke Basement Systems, we're proud to provide warranted solutions that will permanently solve issues with bowing, buckling foundation walls.
+At Clarke Basement Systems, we're proud to provide warrantied solutions that will permanently solve issues with bowing, buckling foundation walls.

-Our service area includes Mississauga, Toronto, Markham, and nearby areas such as Brampton, Vaughan, Barrie, Peterborough, Richmond Hill, Oshawa.
+Our service area includes Mississauga, Markham, Toronto, and nearby areas such as Vaughan, Brampton, Richmond Hill, Oshawa, Peterborough, Newmarket, Barrie.
 Call or e-mail us today!